byjg/php-crypto/docs/keyless-exchange.md

 ### 1. No Key Transmission

 The encryption key is **never** transmitted over the network.
-Only the 3-byte header is sent, which is useless without the key seed.
+Only the 4-byte header is sent, which is useless without the key seed.

 ### 2. Unique Keys Per Message

-Each encryption operation uses different random portions of the key seed, providing key rotation automatically.
+Each encryption operation uses different random portions of the key seed with the 8-byte scrolling window, providing automatic key rotation with millions of possible combinations.

 ### 3. Forward Secrecy